wandb/docs/docs/guides/reports/embed-reports.md

 ---
 description: >-
-  Embed Weights & Biases reports directly into Notion or with an HTML IFrame element.
+  Embed W&B reports directly into Notion or with an HTML IFrame element.
 displayed_sidebar: default
 ---